 Every time we watch a period-drama, we wonder if there is anything real about it!
 To fuel our interest, more often than not, the creators slip in well-known figures into the storyline to add more weight to their story.
 ‘The Marvelous Mrs Maisel’, which is set in the late 50s in New York City, does the same.
-There is a mention of all sorts of personalities, and then characters like Moms Mabley, Jane Jacobs and Red Skelton show up unexpectedly.
-This makes us wonder, how many more of real characters have been used in the show.
+There is a mention of all sorts of personalities, and then characters like Moms Mabley, Jane Jacobs, and Red Skelton show up unexpectedly.
+This makes us wonder how many more real characters have been used in the show.
 Well, here is the answer to all of your questions.

-No, not really.
-If there really was a divorced, Jewish stand-up comedienne named Miriam Maisel in the late 50s, it would be a purely coincidental thing.
+‘The Marvelous Mrs Maisel’ is a work of fiction.
+If there really was a divorced, Jewish stand-up comedian named Miriam Maisel in the late 50s, it would be a purely coincidental thing.
 Creator Amy Sherman-Palladino created this original character, portrayed by Rachel Brosnahan, by herself to tell the story of a woman finding her way through the stand-up career in the dusk years of the fifties.
 However, she did need some inspiration to chalk out such a fabulous character.

 The creator has acknowledged that stand-up comedians like Joan Rivers and Jean Carroll were a heavy influence while creating Midge Maisel.
 Rivers had been a rising star in the late 50s.
 In fact, much like Mrs Maisel, she had given her early performances at the Gaslight Café (which also served as a stage for other famous comedians and artists) and had been encouraged by Lenny Bruce in her early years.